cirosantilli/linux-cheat/dev-filesystem.md

 x86 considered using the `RDRAND` instruction introduced in 2011 as part of the entropy pool, but this has generated some controversy as it would rely on a process which is not observable and could lead to cryptographic back-doors.

+### urandom

 ### /dev/urandom

 Documented at:

     man urandom

 `/dev/urandom` returns random numbers continuously.
 It is faster than `random`, but has less entropy.
 It should however be good enough for most applications.

 Example: get 16 random bytes: